 SEER-Medicare: Medicare Claims Files

-For Medicare beneficiaries with fee-for-service coverage, claims data are available for both the cancer and non-cancer cohorts from 1991 – 2014 (see Summary Table of Available Data).
+For Medicare beneficiaries with fee-for-service coverage, claims data are available for both the cancer and non-cancer cohorts from 1991 – 2016 (see Summary Table of Available Data).
+Beginning October, 2015, the coding system for diagnosis codes and procedure codes was switched from ICD-9 to ICD-10.
+Two new variables, one for diagnosis code version and the other for procedure code version, were added to 2015 and later claims to indicate if ICD-9 or ICD-10 coding system was used.

 The Medicare files provided as part of SEER-Medicare are described below and reflect input from staff at NCI and CMS.